Never Again: Preventing bus stop tragedies

 The Tippecanoe Valley School Corporation suffered an unimaginable tragedy at a school bus stop last month.
-Four children were hit and three of them died as they crossed the road in the early morning darkness.

 While the legal system determines the blame in this case, there are a lot of questions about what else could be done to protect all school children at bus stops.